converged-computing/fluxterm/README.md

 [![PyPI version](https://badge.fury.io/py/fluxterm.svg)](https://badge.fury.io/py/fluxterm)

-> 🦩️ I find this highly ridulous.
+> 🦩️ I find this highly ridiculous.
 And highly excellent.

 Flux... from a terminal!
 This is a small terminal application that will provide a handle to interact with Flux, but also other useful UI interactions that are nice to have.
 We currently have: